Exploring Tax Advantages of Real Estate and Business in Jackson Hole

 Starting or moving a company to Wyoming can be a smart idea for business proprietors.
 With no corporate income tax, many companies are realizing significant savings by locating their business within Wyoming.
 For more than 10 years, Wyoming has ranked #1 for business-friendly taxation on Tax Foundation’s annual State Business Tax Climate Index.

-The table below lists the corporate income tax rates for surrounding states in 2014.
+The table below lists the corporate income tax rates for the surrounding states in 2020.

 Wyoming Offers Important Creditor Protection

 An LLC in Wyoming offers favorable creditor protection legislation.
-The 2010 Wyoming Limited Liability Company Act provides excellent asset protection by mandating that, even in the case of a single member LLC, a charging order is the sole remedy available to the creditors of members of a limited liability company.
-This LLC Act allows Wyoming to offer limited liability owners greater protection against personal creditors than most other states in US.
+The 2010 Wyoming Limited Liability Company Act provides excellent asset protection by mandating that, even in the case of a single-member LLC, a charging order is the sole remedy available to the creditors of members of a limited liability company.
+This LLC Act allows Wyoming to offer limited liability owners more significant protection against personal creditors than most other states in the US.

 Creditor protection is one of the reasons clients create statutory entities for their businesses in Wyoming.